nuxeh/url-bot-rs/README.md

 will connect to, including:

 - `name` (string) an identifier for the network.
+- `enable` (bool) whether to enable this network - only used when a configuration is found in a search path using the `--conf-dir` CLI argument, and ignored if the configuration is explicitly loaded.

 It is also possible to configure a number of optional features for the bot's operation, specified in the `[features]` section: